streetcomplete/StreetComplete/README.md

 ## Contributing

 This is an active open-source project, so you **can get involved in it** easily!
-You can help solving notes or
+You can do so **without any programming or OpenStreetMap knowledge**!
+Just choose a task that you like.

 Here are a few things you can do:
 * 🐛 [Test the app and report issues!](CONTRIBUTING.md#testing-and-reporting-issues)